Alexitovege/Alexitovege/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning software engineering
 - 💞️ I’m looking to collaborate on nothing, right now.
 The only think I want is to learn
-- 📫 How to reach me text me, or send me an email
+- 📫 How to reach me send me an email --> alexitovege.15@gmail.com
 - 😄 Pronouns: he
 - ⚡ Fun fact: I'm a fan of motorsport
 - 🏍️ I love motorcycles and special Macr Marquez